 submitted if the conduct poses a possible threat to the College community or to individual members of the College community.

 2. Investigation.
-The Director of Student Conduct will conduct an investigation to determine if the information in the complaint merits charges against a graduate student or students, a formal admonishment, no charges or
+The Director of Student Conduct or designee will conduct an investigation to determine if the information in the complaint merits charges against a graduate student or students, a formal admonishment, no charges or

 if the incident can be addressed through an alternate dispute resolution process including mediation.

 B. CHARGE(S).
 Any charges will be presented to the accused graduate student in writing through the graduate student’s College email address, as the official means of communication at the College.
-A time shall be set for an informal conference with the Director of Student Conduct.
+A time shall be set for a conference with the Director of Student Conduct or designee.
 Maximum time limits may be extended at the discretion of the Director of Student Conduct for unforeseen circumstances.

 C. CONFERENCE.
-The accused graduate student will meet with the Director of Student Conduct for a conference to discuss the grounds for any charges, process, and sanctioning practices.
+The accused graduate student will meet with the Director of Student Conduct or designee for a conference to discuss the grounds for any charges, process, and sanctioning practices.
 The accused graduate student will select whether he or she will participate in a formal or informal conduct hearing.
 An advisor of the accused graduate student’s choice may be present during the conference.
-If after notice an accused graduate student does not attend a scheduled conference, the Director of Student Conduct may postpone the conference, or review the information available and make a decision on responsibility including assigning any sanctions to the graduate student if appropriate.
+If after notice an accused graduate student does not attend a scheduled conference, the Director of Student Conduct or designee may postpone the conference, or review the information available and make a decision on responsibility including assigning any sanctions to the graduate student if appropriate.

 D. INFORMAL HEARING.
 If the accused graduate student selects an informal hearing to address any charges, the hearing administrator conducting the conference will immediately conduct the informal hearing.
 The accused graduate student’s advisor may remain present for the informal hearing, but may not represent the graduate student or